TechnologicSoftwareSolutions/wiremock-docker-server/README.md

 Questions and Comments
 ----------------------
-If you have a question or comment, please send an email to support@tessatech.org
+If you have a question or comment, please send an email to support@technologi.cc